-The image that I have chosen to be the icon of TZR is a picture of what has been called “the Door of No Return.”
-The picture is looking outward from the rock-hewn opening of a slave depot, commonly known as “the House of Slaves,” on the harbor Island of Gorée in modern Senegal.
-These depots–which were called barracoons by the Spanish, feitorias by the Portuguese, and forts, castles, or factories by other colonial powers–were extraordinarily cruel and inhumane places.
-It was here, in courtyards of cold, dark stone, that African prisoners were marched from the interior of the continent in caravans known as coffles and bounded in wooden yokes and chains imported from Western Europe known as corrientes.
-They were questioned, inspected, branded, fondled, stored, worked, and shipped across the Middle Passage to the burgeoning colonies of the New World.
-And it was also here, in prisons of ledgers, log books, account books, company manuals, and an unending supply of bottles of rum and palm wine, that African chiefs and European traders explored the worst potential of the human soul.
+Gorée is one of many slave depots from Atlantic Africa in the early-modern period.
+These depots were called barracoons by the Spanish, feitorias by the Portuguese, and factories, castles, or forts by other European powers.
+They were cruel and inhumane places.
+In was here, in courtyards of cold stone, that African prisoners were marched from the interior of the continent in caravans known as coffles.
+They were bounded in wooden yokes and chains imported from Western Europe known as corrientes.
+They were questioned, inspected, branded, fondled, stored, worked, and shipped across the Middle Passages to provide labor for the burgeoning colonies of the New World.
+It was also here, in prisons of ledgers, log books, account books, and company manuals, and supplied with bottles of rum and palm wine, that African chiefs, European traders, and their mixed-race descendants explored the worst potential of the human soul.
 In the approximately 425 years that the Transatlantic Slave Trade was in operation, some 12.5 million Africans were shipped from the coast of the continent at points of embarkation like Gorée.

 Of course, we still live with the legacies of slavery and the slave trade.
 Every so often, an event passes through the news and, in doing so, abruptly reminds us that we are still struggling to understand the radically different origins, experiences, and perspectives that shaped and continue to shape our history.
 When I look at this image of the grotto in the stone slave castle at Gorée, I wonder, “Who am I, and which way am I facing?”
-Can I try and see the world from the perspective of one of the African slaves, one of the African chiefs, as well as one of the European traders or slave ship sailors?
+Can I try and see the world from the perspective of one of the African slaves, one of the African slavers, as well as one of the European traders or slave ship sailors?
 More importantly, can I see the world as one of the many individuals who was caught somewhere in between, trying to survive, trying to make a profit, or simply trying to navigate or understand the strange forces that were at work, guiding my circumstances?
 As a citizen of today, can I understand the past from the viewpoint of someone facing the Old World, as well as someone facing the New?